TRUSTED BY OVER 82,000 GROWING BUMPS

 Why Nutrition Matters in Early Pregnancy

 During early pregnancy, your baby’s organs and systems begin to form rapidly.
 This means your nutritional needs increase, even if your appetite doesn’t always keep up.
-According to the Australian Government’s Department of Health, eating a balanced diet rich in essential nutrients supports your baby’s growth and helps reduce the risk of complications such as low birth weight and neural tube defects.
+According to the Better Health Channel, eating a balanced diet rich in essential nutrients supports your baby’s growth and helps reduce the risk of complications such as low birth weight and neural tube defects.
 Good nutrition also helps you manage symptoms like nausea, fatigue, and constipation, which are common in the first trimester.

 Essential Nutrients to Focus On